 Poor, poor Oswald Cobblepot.

 Fandom’s a fickle thing, innit?
-One minute you’re the undisputed number-two of Batman’s rogues gallery, with countless comic books and TV shows portraying you as a sneaky, ruthless, yet classy threat who can stand alongside the Joker himself without looking out of place.
+One minute you’re the undisputed number-two of Batman’s rogues gallery, with page and screen alike portraying you as a cunning, ruthless, yet classy threat who can stand alongside the Joker himself without looking out of place.
 The next, you’ve become an embarrassment to all things Batman, a symbol of silliness and camp best left forgotten, and fans start treating you like the other number two whenever your name comes up.

 Generally, if a Batman fan has anything besides sneering contempt or crushing apathy for the Penguin, it’s because of either his Arkham City or Gotham incarnations, neither of which I particularly care for.
 I don’t want to sound hipstery-

 – but the whole idea of the Iceberg Lounge and the mob-boss gig is something I’ve become very ambivalent about.
 Even at the best of times, it makes the Penguin look like a bargain-bin Lex Luthor, someone who’s not good enough for real supervillainy and thus has to stick to a desk before Calendar Man sends him crying home to mommy (for related reasons, I have a knee-jerk reaction against people insisting that Penguin has to be the token “sane” rogue in Gotham).
-And more often than not, writers just portray him as a sleazy informant who gets beaten up by Batman (or one of his sidekicks) or gets outsmarted by a newcomer.
-In short, Iceberg!Penguin is a colorless symbol of the status quo in Gotham, and there’s nothing Gotham likes breaking more than a status quo.
+And more often than not, writers just portray him as a sleazy stool-pigeon to get beat up by Batman (or one of his sidekicks) or outsmarted by a newcomer.
+In short, Iceberg!Penguin is a colorless symbol of the status quo, and there’s nothing Gotham likes breaking more than a status quo.